TrashUwU/PokeAssistant/README.md

 ## Features
 - Fast and light
 - Can be hosted 24/7 on cloud or on PC
-- Pokemon dataset updates automatically (But if the code gets updated, you need to copy the updated code and paste it in your REPL)
+- Pokemon dataset updates automatically (But if the code gets updated, you will need to copy the updated code and paste it in your REPL)
 - Returns 2-3 Pokemons as prediction

 ## Premium Features